 There is no logical reason for her to be married to me other than the GRACE OF GOD!

 To be honest, I never thought I would ever be a Dad.
 I thought that was something only “grown-ups” did.
 When Lindsay and I were first married and people would ask us when we were going to start having kids, it was impossible for me to imagine life with a family… now, I can’t imagine my life without my kids.
-My daughter Reese, my son Cameron and my youngest daughter Dylan are the greatest gifts God could ever give me.
+My daughters Reese, Dylan, Audrey and son Cameron are the greatest gifts God could ever give me.

 I love the adventure of being a Dad, you never know what you’re going to experience day to day, but it’s always fun… if you don’t really want to know anymore about my kids, you probably never want to visit this blog again or follow me on Twitter.